danikubs/Rei/README.md

 - `POST /wallet/deposit-mxne`
 - `POST /wallet/withdraw-mxne`

-## Notas
+## Notes

-- `app-store.json` funciona como almacenamiento local para pruebas.
+- `app-store.json` serves as local storage for testing.

-- Este repositorio está orientado a demo/prototipo; para producción conviene migrar a DB real, auth robusta y manejo seguro de secretos.
+- This repository is intended for demo/prototype use; for production, it is recommended to migrate to a real database with robust authentication and secure secret management.